The Ain Soph, the limitless Infinite, emanates all beings and qualifications that manifest themselves in the visible world

 The Sephiroth are emanations, not creations.

-As absolute, the Ain Soph is perfect, and from this proceeding also the Sephiroth must be perfect; therefore, they are not created.
+As absolute, the Ain Soph is perfect, and since the Sephiroth proceed from the absolute, they must also be perfect; therefore, they are not created.

 All created objects are reduced by abstraction; the Sephiroth do not diminish, as their activity is ceaseless; therefore, they cannot be created.